Quick answer

 Spain’s Beckham Law (named after the footballer who prompted it) allows qualifying new residents to be taxed as non-residents for up to six years, paying a flat 24% rate on Spanish-sourced income up to EUR 600,000 instead of the progressive scale that tops out at 47%.
 For high earners relocating for work, this can represent significant savings.

 For Americans specifically: remember that you are taxed on worldwide income regardless of where you live.
-The Foreign Earned Income Exclusion (FEIE) can shield over $120,000, and both Portugal and Spain have tax treaties with the US to prevent double taxation.
+The Foreign Earned Income Exclusion (FEIE) can shield up to $132,900 (2026 IRS amount), and both Portugal and Spain have tax treaties with the US to prevent double taxation.
 See our expat tax guide for the full breakdown.

 Where Each Country Shines